vifon/zettel-mode/README.md

 zettel-mode [name subject to change]
 ====================================

+Note: Mostly superseded by [zettel2](https://github.com/vifon/zettel2).
+Left as a separate project because the featureset is very different.

 An opinionated Emacs mode for [Zettelkasten][1]-style note-taking.
 Heavily inspired by [org-roam][2], striving to be simpler, less dependent on the external state (like the auxiliary database of